CS171/Homework_instructions/week-04/lab/week-04_lab.md

 ### D3 Version

-**CS171 is using D3 version 6!**
+**CS171 is using D3 version 7!**

-Right before the start of the semester, Mike Bostock has released D3 v6.
-Many of the changes in v5 and v6 address very specific issues that are not of relevance for you, and thus, the examples in the textbook (D3 v.4) still serve as excellent references.
+Right before the start of the semester, Mike Bostock released D3 v7.
+Many of the changes in v5 - v7 address very specific issues that are not of relevance for you, and thus, the examples in the textbook (D3 v.4) still serve as excellent references.
 Also, when looking up code online, be aware that many examples still use older versions and, as a consequence, you might not be able to just copy paste the entire code -  you will need to make some changes!
 (The most